 How many women have won more than one WSOP bracelet?

-If we’re including bracelets won in the ladies events, six women have won multiple bracelets at the World Series of Poker.
-Two women have won three bracelets.
+Only seven women have won multiple bracelets at the World Series of Poker.
+Three different women have won three bracelets.

 Here’s a list of all of the ladies who have won more than one World Series of Poker bracelet, followed by their number of wins.